scikit-learn/enhancement_proposals/slep016/proposal.rst

 appear.
 This would make it harder to predefine search spaces that could be used for either exhaustive or randomised searches, which may be a use case in Auto-ML.

-Another possible consideration is whether `set_search_grid` should update rather than replace the existing search space, to allow for incremental construction.
+Another possible alternative is to have `set_search_grid` update rather than replace the existing search space, to allow for incremental construction.
 This is likely to confuse users more than help.

 Discussion
 ----------